3264876581/goAstar/README.md

 around 4 obstacles：like there 4 triangles(different shape means obstacle)

-around 2 obstacles: like 2 cicle at last img
+around 2 obstacles: like 2 cicle Below in this photo

 ![5](https://github.com/user-attachments/assets/c4d8eaf7-5e0a-4947-a1e3-59353840eded)